Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: An Instantiation of NFE Retrofit

+\paragraph*{VGG16} The VGG16 \cite{han2015deep,simonyan2014very} weights are pre-trained on ImageNet using Keras.
+To adapt this classifier to fingerprint-based user authentication, we removed the final softmax layer, rendering an output of size 4608.
+The size of the vector space (4608) is way too large to match to any efficient decoding mechanism.
+Therefore, to retrofit the NFE to this classifier, we constructed an expander, by adding three more fully connected layers of 512, 256 and 128 neurons respectively.

+\paragraph*{ResNet50} The ResNet50 \cite{he2016deep} weights are pre-trained on ImageNet using Keras.
+After removing the final softmax layer, we were left with an output of size 2048 by average pooling the last layer.
+Then we constructed an expander by adding 4 fully connected layers of size 1024, 512, 256, and 128, respectively.

+\paragraph*{MobileNet} We used a modified MobileNet v1 model architecture \cite{howard2017mobilenets} with weights pre-trained on ImageNet using Keras.
+After removing the final softmax layer, we were left with the output of 1024 by average pooling the last layer.
+Then we constructed an expander by adding 3 fully connected layers of size 512, 256 and 128, respectively.

-In the case of standard identification methods, a set of images are fed into the ANN to get an output probability of different classes.
-For example, if we want to identify between cat and dog we want to collect a lot of images (possibly more than 500 images per class) to improve model accuracy.
+\paragraph*{One Shot classification and Siamese network} In the case of standard identification methods, a set of images are fed into an ANN to get an output probability for each one of the different classes.
+For example, if we want to distinguish between a cat and a dog we want to collect a lot of images (possibly more than 500 images per class) to improve model accuracy.
 The drawback of this type of network in fingerprint identification is \textbf{first}, it is nearly impossible to get a lot of images and \textbf{second}, if we want to include a new user in our database, we need to retrain the model to identify the new user as well.
-It is for these reasons that Siamese networks prove useful.
+It is for these reasons that we choose to train our classifier in a Siamese network configuration, as explained below.

+It should be noted that for this specific application, our ``expander'' is in fact not expanding at all, but rather contracting the ANN's output.
+This is to reduce the complexity of the decoding involved in the secure sketch.
+Nevertheless, the same exact principles apply in situations in which the expander actually expands the output size.

 A siamese network (sometimes called a twin neural network) is an ANN which learns to differentiate between two inputs instead of classifying.
 It takes two input images, runs through the same network simultaneously, and generates two vector embeddings of the images which are run through a logistic loss to calculate a similarity score between the two images \cite{bromley1994signature}.
 This is very useful as it does not require many data points to train the model.
-Secondly, we only need to store one image of the user as a reference image and calculate the similarity for every new instance presented to the network.
+For training purposes, we only need to store one image belonging to the legitimate user as a reference image, and calculate the similarity for every new instance presented to the network.